Ravij22/IR_Spectra/README.md

 Once the website is up and running, you can use it as an e-commerce platform.
 Here are some key features and functionalities:

-- User Registration and Login: Users can create accounts and log in to access personalized features.
+- User Registration and Login: Users can create accounts and log in.
-- Product Catalog: Users can browse through a catalog of products and view details such as prices, descriptions, and images.
+- Aim and theory: Students can uderstand the aim of the practical and concepts related to IR Spectroscopy on this page.
-- Shopping Cart: Users can add products to their shopping cart and proceed to checkout.
+- Quiz/Test: Students can take tests of different difficulty levels and assess their understanding of the concept based on the scores.
-- Order Placement: Users can place orders for the products in their shopping cart.
+- Simulation: Students can carry out the practical virtually with the help of the simulator for better clarity.
-- Payment Processing: Users can make payments using different payment methods.
+- Graph visualization: Students can select a compound from a list of compounds and its IR Spectroscopy graph will be visible on the screen along with the functional groups present in the compund.
+Students can then analyze the graph and understand the concept.

 Feel free to explore the website and test its various functionalities.